SrSisco/WhoIsTKilling/README.md

   ## **ShowClassD**

-   Sets if class-D gets a message when sooting antoher class-D.
+   Sets if class-D gets a message when sooting another class-D.
    Type: boolean
    Default: false